BroadbandForum/usp/specification/security/index.md

 When the user indicates to the Controller which challenge they want, the Controller sends `RequestChallenge()` with the `Alias` associated with the selected `Description`.
 The Agent replies with the associated `Instruction`, `InstructionType`, and an auto-generated `ChallengeID`.
 The Controller presents the value of `Instruction` to the user (in a manner appropriate for `InstructionType`).
 Examples of an instruction might be “Enter passphrase printed on bottom of device” or “Enter PIN sent to registered email address”.
 The user enters a string per the instructions, and the Controller sends this value together with the `ChallengeID` in `ChallengeResponse()`.

 If the returned value matches `Value`, the Agent gives a successful response - otherwise it returns an unsuccessful response.
-If successful, the `ControllerTrust.Challenge.{i}.Role` replaces an `UntrustedRole` in `Controller.{i}.Role` or is appended to any other `Controller.{i}.Role` value.
+If successful, the `ControllerTrust.Challenge.{i}.Role` replaces an `UntrustedRole` in `Controller.{i}.AssignedRole` or is appended to any other `Controller.{i}.AssignedRole` value.

 The number of times a `ControllerTrust.Challenge.{i}.` entry can be consecutively failed (across all Controllers, without intermediate success) is defined by `Retries`.
 Once the number of failed consecutive attempts equals `Retries`, the `ControllerTrust.Challenge.{i}.` cannot be retried until after `LockoutPeriod` has expired.